At Eckhardt Dental Centre, our Penticton dentists use dental crowns to help correct significant tooth damage and prevent further deterioration.

 What is a Dental Crown?

-Dental crowns are hollow, artificial teeth used to restore its original shape, size and colour when they are placed over an entire decayed or damaged tooth.
+Dental crowns are hollow, artificial teeth designed to restore a damaged tooth's original shape, size and colour when they are placed over an entire decayed or damaged tooth.

-Made from a variety of materials including porcelain and metal, crowns are very strong and look and function like natural teeth.
-If cared for properly, crowns can last 10 years or more.
+Made from a variety of materials including porcelain and metal, crowns are strong and can look and function like natural teeth.
+If cared for properly, crowns may even last 10 years or more.

 Uses for Dental Crowns

 Your dentist may use a dental crown to restore a tooth that has experienced so much damage or decay that large portions of it must be removed.